Everything you need to know about August and September rail strikes

 The first national rail strikes since the 1980s began in June 2022.
 The RMT and Aslef trades unions are involved in parallel disputes with the leading English train operators over pay, jobs and working conditions.
 The government – which contracts the rail firms to run trains – will sign off the final settlement.
 But the unions and management appear as far apart as ever.

 Both unions are demanding no-strings increases that take into account the high level of inflation.
-The unions say they are prepared to discuss reforms, but these must be negotiated separately.
+They say they are prepared to discuss reforms, but these must be negotiated separately.
 They will expect any changes to be accompanied by commensurate pay boosts.

 Train operators and ministers insist modernisation is essential following the collapse of rail revenue.
 Much of the “bedrock” of season ticket sales has vanished since the Covid pandemic.
 The only way to award even a modest increase, the employers maintain, is to fund it out of efficiency savings.